How to Create a Startup

 You may choose to carry several types of additional insurance, such as general liability, professional liability, property, or auto, among many others.
 Or, you may choose to bundle several types of insurance together in what is known as a business owner’s policy.

-To learn more about the types of business insurance you may need, or search for our specific guides on business insurance recommendations in over 650 types of small businesses, make sure to read our Small Business Insurance guide.
+To learn more about the types of insurance you may need, or search for our specific guides on startup insurance recommendations in over 650 types of small businesses, make sure to read our Small Business Insurance guide.

 Protect Intellectual Property (IP)